Alyssa Valdez: Collegiate

 Valdéz's student-athlete career reached a higher level during her college years.
 She garnered multiple individual awards and helped win a couple of championship titles for her college team, Ateneo Lady Eagles.
 She was UAAP's 4-time Best Scorer, 3-time Best Server, 3-time Season MVP, and one-time Finals MVP.

+Around 2009, the coach of the Ateneo Lady Eagles Roger Gorayeb scouted Valdez.

 2010–2011

+Gorayeb was able to convince the parents of Alyssa Valdez to enroll her at the Ateneo de Manila University and play for the Lady Eagles.
+During the negotiations then-director Ricky Palou was only able to provide ₱3,000 allowance to Valdez but Gorayeb intending to make Valdez as the centerpiece for the Ateneo team promise to provide additional ₱2,000 himself.

 Though enrolled as a freshman student in Ateneo, Valdéz had to serve a one-year residency imposed by the University Athletic Association of the Philippines for transferring from a UAAP school (UST) to another (Ateneo).
 During this time, she competed in the International Federal Beach Volleyball Tournament held in China together with Lady Eagle teammate Bea Tan where they finished 7th.
 She also played as a guest player for Ateneo in two conferences of Shakey's V-League.

 The Shakey's V-League Season 7 2nd Conference marked her first game appearance with the Lady Eagles in a tournament, as a guest player.
 This time, she was not yet part of the 1st six.
 The following Season (Shakey's V-League Season 8 1st Conference), she joined the team again as a guest player and this time as a starter.
 Valdez won her first V-League gold medal after they beat the defending champions, the Adamson Lady Falcons, in the finals.